Shaw Trust is a charity helping to transform the lives of young people and adults across the UK and internationally.

 ISCRE works towards the elimination of unlawful discrimination on the grounds of people’s race, sex, disability, age, marital and civil partnership status, pregnancy and maternity status, sexual orientation, gender reassignment, religion or belief.
 ISCRE also promotes equality of all.

-Fresh Start - new beginnings works throughout Suffolk to provide a therapeutic service for children and young people up to 18 years old who have reported being sexually abused and their families.
+New beginnings, provides a therapeutic service for children and young people up to 21 years who have reported being sexually abused and to offer support for their families.

-SiT supports male and female adult survivors of childhood sexual abuse, violence and exploitation in Suffolk.
+Specialist support in Suffolk for female and male survivors of childhood sexual abuse, violence and exploitation